The House of the Dead (video game)

 is a 1997 light gun shooter video game developed by Sega AM1 and published by Sega for arcades.
 Players assume the role of agents Thomas Rogan and "G" as they combat an army of undead experiments created by Dr. Curien, a mad scientist.
 The game was developed for over a year on the Sega Model 2 arcade hardware.
 Targeting an adult audience, AM1 devised a story and atmosphere inspired by Western horror films.
 AM1's plans for detailed environments, non-linear level designs, and a gory aesthetic were challenged – and often limited – by the Model 2 hardware and other factors.
 After its initial release in arcades, the game was ported to the Sega Saturn, Microsoft Windows, and Japanese mobile phones.

 The House of the Dead was well-received by critics.
-Along with Resident Evil, it has been credited with popularizing zombie video games, as well as re-popularizing zombies in wider popular culture from the late 1990s onwards, leading to renewed interest in zombie films during the 2000s.
+Along with Resident Evil, it has been credited with popularizing zombie video games, as well as re-popularizing zombies in wider popular culture from the late 1990s onwards, leading to renewed interest in zombie films during the 2000s, which includes a film series of its own, the first being released in 2003.
 The game spawned a franchise including several sequels and spin-offs, starting with The House of the Dead 2 in 1998.
 A remake of the game was developed by MegaPixel Studio and published by Forever Entertainment for Nintendo Switch, PlayStation 4, Stadia, Windows, and Xbox One in April 2022, for Xbox Series X/S in September 2022, and for PlayStation 5 in January 2023.